|

 Legolas smiled reassuringly.
 "I do not think that you need

-to do anything.
-I am sure that she will soon forget you now that
+do anything, mellon nin.
+I am sure that she will soon forget

 "She is not in the forest," said Eomer.
 "She is